 Signature and Designation

-A template for the recommendation letter for Scholarship is given below.
+A sample recommendation letter for Scholarship is given below.

 [sender’s departmental address—if not printed on letterhead]